A strong community has a system of quality partners that are available to help people

 We’re proud to partner with more than 30 organizations to address community challenges and deliver programs throughout the Wabash Valley.
 We are here to help provide funding opportunities and resources that can make progress on our bold goal and create a stronger community.

-The UWWV SN is seeking proposals from community organizations, service groups, and other community-based groups to conduct projects or programs involving community members and businesses to enhance the look and feel of their local neighborhoods.
-Projects may focus on any neighborhood in the UWWV service area that includes ALICE residents and should be undertaken in consultation with those residents.
-Projects may address neighborhood beautification, neighborhood gathering spots, public safety, or blight elimination, or a combination of any of these four categories.
-Examples of previously funded projects include the creation of a dog park in Collett Park, providing Ring doorbells for residents in Sullivan, improving and expanding a community garden in Clinton, and upgrading the lighting around the Ryves Youth Center, among others.
+The UWWV Strong Neighborhood Council is seeking proposals from community organizations, service groups, and other community-based groups to conduct projects or programs involving community members and businesses to enhance the look and feel of their local neighborhoods.
+Projects may focus on any neighborhood in the UWWV service area that includes ALICE residents, and should be undertaken in consultation with those residents.
+Projects may address neighborhood beautification, neighborhood gathering spots, public safety, blight elimination, or any combination of these four categories.
+Examples of previously funded projects include neighborhood beautification day in Farrington’s Grove, disc golf course renovation in Forest Park, exterior lighting improvements at The Lab in Ryves, bandstand renovation at Sullivan City Park, and playground upgrades at 14th and Chestnut Community Center, among others.

 The UWWV SN Impact Council has made available a total of $60,000 in funding to be provided to eligible qualifying applicants.
 Applicants may apply for $1,000 to $5,000 to be expended in 12 months or less from the time funding is approved.

 Deadline: 4:00 pm ET, Friday, January 6, 2023